datadotworld/dw-redshift-connector/README.md

 ### Storing Tables in Multiple Datasets

+Simply deploy it multiple times and specify what tables go where by configuring the catalogs accordingly.

-* The same admin dataset can be used for all the data datasets
+The same admin dataset can be used for all the data datasets.

+### Incremental Updates

+Not yet implemented.

 ### Config Vars